Enhancing Generative Networks for Chest Anomaly Localization through Automatic Registration-Based Unpaired-to-Pseudo-Paired Training Data Translation: Related Work

 \subsection{Registration-based Image Translation}

-Recent GAN-IT models have been developed to improve the IT performance by adopting the deformable registration \citep{arar2020unsupervised,kong2021breaking,yang2020mri,chen2022unsupervised}. \citet{arar2020unsupervised} selectively added a registration network to the input or output of a GAN-IT model, thereby improving the image translation performance by simultaneously learning the translation and registration models. \citet{kong2021breaking} improved the GAN-IT performance by applying data augmentation to introduce random noise for coordinate transformation through registration. \citet{yang2020mri} demonstrated the contribution of registration to GAN-IT for relating different modalities. \citet{chen2022unsupervised} used registration and GAN-IT and removed the GAN discriminator to improve performance.
+Recent GAN-IT models have been developed to improve the IT performance by adopting the deformable registration \cite{yang2020mri,kong2021breaking,chen2022unsupervised,arar2020unsupervised}.
+Arar et al. \cite{arar2020unsupervised} selectively added a registration network to the input or output of a GAN-IT model, thereby improving the image translation performance by simultaneously learning the translation and registration models.
+Kong et al. \cite{kong2021breaking} improved the GAN-IT performance by applying data augmentation to introduce random noise for coordinate transformation through registration.
+Yang et al. \cite{yang2020mri} demonstrated the contribution of registration to GAN-IT for relating different modalities.
+Chen et al. \cite{chen2022unsupervised} used registration and GAN-IT and removed the GAN discriminator to improve performance.
 However, unlike our study, the aforementioned existing studies that used registration to IT did not progress registration itself.
 Specifically, they did not provide an enhanced registration strategy that explicitly addresses the issue of disease artifact fabrication resulting from unpaired data during registration training.
-In contrast, we use the novel DLF-PR to convert an unpaired dataset into a paired one and propose DL-PR that can be trained with this virtually paired dataset.
+In contrast, we use the novel DLF-PR to convert an unpaired dataset into a paired one and proposed DL-PR that can be trained with this virtually paired dataset.
 This effects as alleviating the artifact generation issue, thereby improving both registration and unpaired IT performance.
+Overview of related studies is listed in Table \ref{tab:relatework}.